A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

-\paragraph{Impact of the encoder/decoder architecture} The table~\ref{tab:architecture} shows the performance of the four different configurations of the VQ-MAE-AV model described in Section~\ref{sec:concepts}, including all possible combinations of the VQ-MAE-AV encoders and decoders: \emph{Joint-Encoder} and \emph{Joint-Decoder} (JJ), \emph{Joint-Encoder} and \emph{Cross-Decoder} (JC), \emph{Cross-Encoder} and \emph{Joint-Decoder} (CJ), and \emph{Cross-Encoder} and \emph{Cross-Decoder} (CC).
-Among these configurations, (CC) achieves the highest accuracy with a $1.5$\% improvement over (JJ), followed by (CJ) with a $1.3$\% improvement over (JJ), and then (JC) with only a $0.3$\% improvement.
-The cross-encoder architecture is found to achieve the best performance in emotion recognition, as shown by the CC and CJ configurations.
+Table~\ref{tab:architecture} shows the the performance obtained with the different modality-fusion strategies described in Section~\ref{subsec:encoder_decoder}, including all possible combinations for the VQ-MAE-AV encoder and decoder: \emph{self-attention fusion} for both the encoder and decoder (SAF-SAF); \emph{self-attention fusion} for the encoder and \emph{cross-attention fusion} for the decoder (SAF-CAF); \emph{cross-attention fusion} for the encoder and \emph{self-attention fusion} for the decoder (CAF-SAF); and \emph{cross-attention fusion} for both the encoder and decoder (CAF-CAF).
+As can be seen, CAF-CAF achieves the highest accuracy with a $1.5$\% improvement over SAF-SAF, followed by CAF-SAF with a $1.3$\% improvement over SAF-SAF, and then SAF-CAF with only a $0.3$\% improvement.
+The cross-attention fusion architecture at the encoder achieves the best performance, as shown by the CAF-CAF and CAF-SAF configurations.
+However, there exists a trade-off between performance and the number of model parameters.
+Notably, CAF-CAF involves slightly more than twice as many parameters as SAF-SAF.